RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

-In Table~\ref{tab:ObsRates}, we show the result of cross-matching the {\it Gaia} DR2 RR Lyrae catalogue in \cite{IB21} with several catalogues of binary RR Lyrae candidates.
-Despite the relatively large number of matches, only a small fraction of them belongs to the clean catalogue by \cite{IB21} for which we have a good metallicity estimate and a clear association to the Galactic disc.
-Almost all the matches with the clean catalogue come from the RR Lyrae yrBinCan database \citep{Liska16} and the \cite{Kervella2019a} catalogue based on proper motion anomalies.
-Within these two catalogues, there are hints that binary candidates could be more common in the disc and/or the metal-rich RR Lyrae population.
-However, given the low statistics, it is not currently possible to derive any definite conclusion.
-We also tried to cross-match the \cite{IB21} dataset with the binary catalogues from {\it Gaia} DR3 \citep{Gaiabinarya,Gaiabinaryb}, but only four stars are inside the matching window ($1$ arcsec, considering the stars' proper motions).
+We also tried to cross-match the \cite{IB21} dataset with the binary catalogues from {\it Gaia} DR3 \citep{Gaiabinarya,Gaiabinaryb}, but only four stars fall within the matching window ($1$ arcsec, considering the stars' proper motions).
 Considering the RR Lyrae catalogue from {\it Gaia} DR3 \citep{RRLG3}, we found 11 matches with the DR3 binary catalogues: 10 in the \texttt{nss\_two\_body\_orbit} table (consistent with orbital two-body solutions) and 1 in the \texttt{nss\_acceleration\_astro} (astrometric solutions consistent with non-linear proper motions).
 Among the 10 objects consistent with two-body orbit models: 4 are eclipsing binaries with periods twice the pulsation periods, and hence they are likely misclassified RRc RR Lyrae; 5 have spectroscopic solutions (SB1, see \citealt{Gaiabinaryb}) of which 4 have periods consistent with RR Lyrae pulsation, and thus they are likely spurious solutions biased by the intrinsic variability, the other one has a period of 14 days.
-The most interesting object is an RRc star ({\it Gaia} DR3 ID 5239771349915805952) consistent with a binary astrometric solution having a period $2287\pm312$ days\footnote{This object has been classified as a main sequence variable (BY Dra Variable) in \cite{Samus17}}.

-It should be remembered that a $38\,\%$ fraction of the old and low-metallicity RR Lyrae from the Single Channel also has binary companions.
-The progenitors of such RR Lyrae started on sufficiently wide orbits so that they did not interact with the binary companion during the RGB and evolved effectively as single stars.
-The binary companions of effectively single RR Lyrae have a broad period distribution spanning over several dex and reaching down to about $500\,{\rm d}$.
+The last candidate ({\it Gaia} DR3 ID 5239771349915805952) is an RRc with an orbital period of $2287\pm312\,{\rm days}$.
+It is in the region of the open cluster IC2602, but it has been classified as an interloper by \cite{Gutierrez2020}.
+In the same work, the authors estimate a solar-like metallicity (${\rm [Fe/H]} = 0.04\pm0.02$) and $T_\mathrm{eff}=4599\pm32\,{\rm K}$.
+Even considering the higher $T_\mathrm{eff}$ estimate from {\it Gaia} DR3 ($\approx 5188\,{\rm K}$), the star is too cold to be in the instability strip (see e.g. Figure \ref{fig:HRPhotSSE}).
+Indeed, \cite{Samus17} classify the star as a BY Dra Variable (i.e. a variable main sequence star, see also \citealt{Yamashita2022}).